m31coding/M31.FluentAPI/README.md

     string? withZeroItems = "WithZero{Name}")
 ```

 Can be used instead of the `FluentMember` attribute if the decorated member is a collection.
 This attribute generates methods for setting multiple items, one item and zero items.
 The supported collection types can be seen in the source file [CollectionInference.cs](src/M31.FluentApi.Generator/SourceGenerators/Collections/CollectionInference.cs).
-If `withItem` or `withZeroItems` is set to `null`, the corresponding methods will not be generated.
+If `withItem` or `withZeroItems` is set to `null`, the corresponding method will not be generated.

 ```cs
 [FluentCollection(5, "Friend", "WhoseFriendsAre", "WhoseFriendIs", "WhoHasNoFriends")]